ministryofjustice/hmpps-integration-api/README.md

 Information on the technology stack chosen for the HMPPS-Integration-API project

 ### [Cloud Platform](https://user-guide.cloud-platform.service.justice.gov.uk/#cloud-platform-user-guide)
-A hosting platform which offers numerous tools such as logging, monitoring and alerting for our services.
+MoJ's cloud hosting platform built on top of AWS. which offers numerous tools such as logging, monitoring and alerting for our services.

 ### [Kubernetes](https://kubernetes.io/docs/home/)
 Creates 'pods' to host our environment.
 Manages auto-scaling, load balancing and networking to our application.